tamouse/recipe-blog-old-no-dud-2015-10-19-03-50-03/source/_posts/2011-06-28-spaghetti-carbonara.markdown

 1. Serve at once, do not let the eggs cook too much (like not at all!)

-## Comments

 Spaghetti or vermicelli are long, thin pasta.
 Sometimes it's easier to deal with them if you break them into thirds before cooking them.

 I think useful additions to the spicing would be basil and possibly even a touch of peppermint, although way not traditional.
 I also think substituting olive oil for the butter would make this even more authentic.